ringcentral/engage-digital-api-docs/docs/interactions/bots-api.md

 You will also need to choose which Facebook app is primary (ED or BOT app), based on that, handover protocol behavior won’t be exactly the same, see FB’s docs for more information.

-You can change the app’s role for the source page whenever you want, you need to go on the facebook’s page -> Settings -> Advanced messaging:
+You can change the app’s role for the source page whenever you want, you need to go on the Facebook’s page -> Settings -> Advanced messaging:

 <img src="../../img/bots-api-set-primary-app.png" class="img-fluid">